SmileYik/LuaInMinecraftBukkitII-LLS-Generator/README.md

 * Make sure you installed JDK at first!
 * Clone this repository

+### Get from GitHub Action

+You can get Lua stubs from [Action] page.
+You can also clone this repository and modify configs, then goto download Lua stubs from your cloned repository Action page.

 ### For Java standard API

 If you want to generate [LuaLS][Lua Language Server] Lua stub file of Java standard API, just executes command bellow: